sihamhm/-SNA2/README.md

 Here is the link to our Google Collab:

 ## Analysis and Results
-With the help of the graph we made, we are now able to have a better understanding of the social network in the film industry.
+With the help of the graphs we made, we are now able to have get a better understanding of the social network in the film industry.

+Firstly, we felt like it was important to decide which actors had played in the most and least movies, to then do the analysis.

 ## Conclusion